5T33Z0/OC-Little-Translated/Content/12_MMIO_Whitelist/README.md

 ---

 ## About
-MMIO stands for Memory-Mapped Input/Output.
+**MMIO** stands for **Memory-Mapped Input/Output**.
 It's a method to perform I/O processes between the CPU and peripheral devices of a computer.
 The memory and registers of the I/O devices are mapped to (and associated with) address values.

 MMIO whitelist is a security feature that controls access to certain memory addresses in a computer system, allowing access only to specific processes or devices that have been explicitly granted permission and denying access to all others.